Cyber-Chic/nasa/README.md

 <br>
 <br>
 # What is Exoplanet Watch?
 - A citizen science project by the National Aeronautics and Space Administration (NASA).
-It allows participants to gather and analyze exoplanet data, contribute their results to a NASA database, and recieve recognition for their work in scientific publications. <br>
+It allows participants to gather and analyze exoplanet data, contribute their results to a NASA database, and receive recognition for their work in scientific publications. <br>
 https://exoplanets.nasa.gov/exoplanet-watch/about-exoplanet-watch/overview/ <br><br>
 # What Are Exoplanets?
 - Exoplanets are planets that exists beyond our solar system.
 They typically orbit stars within our galaxy.
 To learn more about exoplanets visit NASA's official website. <br> https://science.nasa.gov/exoplanets/facts/ <br><br>